Older routes and rides stories

 We're not lightweight campers!
 We take a cable for electric hookup and a laptop for route planning and video editing.

 We've covered a lot of Brittany and the Vendee coast.
-In 2018 we rode the southern sections of the Velodyssey up from the Spanish border.
+Over the past few years we've ridden the length of the La Velodyssee Route.

 If you've thought of cycle camping or cycle holidays in France, I'm happy to share what we've learned about routes and sites.

-if you have good tips to share, I'm happy to listen and learn.
+if you have good tips to share, I'm keen to listen and learn.

 Use the Contact Me page on this website.